kinguser981/TWRP-Recovery-Flags/README.md

 # Set the default language, if not english
 TW_DEFAULT_LANGUAGE := en-US

-# Specify architecture
-TARGET_ARCH := arm

-# For people who would want to have ToyBox rather than Busybox
-TW_USE_TOOLBOX := true

 # Remove exFAT formatting binaries
 TW_NO_EXFAT := true

-# Remove SuperSU and stop TWRP prompts to install it
-TW_EXCLUDE_SUPERSU := true

 # An awesome way to take screenshots.
 Back-end improvement, no noticeable user side changes.
 Screenshots work without it too
 TW_INCLUDE_FB2PNG := true